 Less than Comfortable when...
-Covered Populations

-Overall

-Individuals with disabilities

---Individuals with limited English proficiency

---Individuals in households below 150% poverty
+Covered Populations Making an appointment, for example with the DMV Searching for information online about jobs or Paying bills online healthcare Overall Individuals with disabilities --Individuals with limited English proficiency --Individuals in households below 150% poverty

-4 Unawareness of ways to secure online privacy and security:
+4 ■ Unawareness of ways to secure online privacy and security:

-Concerns over online privacy and cybersecurity specifically around scams pose another barrier to digital skils and adoption in Nevada.
+Concerns over online privacy and cybersecurity specifically around scams pose another barrier to digital equity in Nevada.
 During OSIT's listening tour, many aging individuals spoke to fears of being scammed and the embarrassment of being victimized.
 If individuals fear their personal information can be stolen, their bank accounts compromised or they can become subject to scams, their interest and eagerness to learn new digital skills and subscribe to broadband will diminish.
 At a visit to a community center, one rural Nevadan spoke of banking and credit card information stolen online and, during the transition to new bank and credit card numbers, was unable to pay her cell phone bill and was deactivated.
 This individual had determined to stay away from the internet and was not interested in digital literacy support.